Václav Klaus: Climate change skepticism

 In November 2007, on BBC World's HARDtalk, Klaus called the interviewer "absolutely arrogant" for saying that a scientific consensus had been reached on climate change that included most of the world.
 He added that he was "absolutely certain" that in 30 years people would look back and be grateful to him for his stand on the issue.

 At the September 2007 United Nations Climate Change Conference, Klaus restated his rejection of global warming, calling for a second IPCC to be established to produce competing reports, and for countries to be left alone to set their priorities and prepare their own plans for the problem.

 In 2007, Klaus published a book entitled Modrá, nikoli zelená planeta (literally: "Blue planet – not green"), which has been translated into various languages.
 It was published in English under the title Blue Planet in Green Shackles.
 The book claims that "the theory of global warming and the hypothesis on its causes, which has spread around massively nowadays, may be a bad theory, it may also be a valueless theory, but in any case it is a very dangerous theory".

 At the September 2009 UN Climate Change Conference, Klaus again spoke against the conference, calling the gathering "propagandistic" and "undignified".

-On 26 July 2011, at the National Press Club Address, Klaus described global warming as "a communist conspiracy".
+On 26 July 2011, at the National Press Club Address in Australia, Klaus reiterated his opposition to what he called "global warming doctrine".
 On 21 May 2012, Klaus addressed the climate sceptic Heartland Institute's Seventh International Conference on Climate Change (ICCC-7).
 In August 2012 he delivered the Magistral Lecture to the World Federation of Scientists in Erice, Sicily.

+On 4 December 2025, Klaus succeeded Guus Berkhout as the president of the Climate Intelligence (Clintel) foundation.